Skip to main content

 A common ground for appealing a criminal conviction is to claim “ineffective assistance of counsel” or “inadequate defense.”
 This means your attorney did not properly represent you.

 These claims are not always successful.
 In general, it is difficult to overturn a criminal conviction.
-However, appellate courts have overturned convictions on this basis.
+However, the court of appeals in most states has overturned convictions on the basis of competency.
 Serious and substantial lawyer incompetence can occur to such a degree that you did not receive a fair trial.

 When you file an appeal, an appellate court — such as a state appellate court — will review your conviction.
 If stated as your grounds for appeal, the court will review the original case and the performance of your defense attorney.